DSpace/RestContract/communities.md

 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions
 * 404 Not found - if the community doesn't exist (or was already deleted)

+## Patch operations

+Community metadata can be modified as described in [Modifying metadata via Patch](metadata-patch.md).